Fruit Nails Are Everywhere — & Seoul’s Doing Them Best

-7 Fruity Nail Ideas (With A K-Beauty Twist) To Try This Summer
+7 Fruity Nail Ideas (With A K-Beauty Twist) To Brighten Your Day

-Summer is in full swing in Seoul, and the heat and humidity feel like they're at an all-time high.
-Rather than fight it, I’ve decided to pare down my beauty routine and focus on the only part that’s 100% weatherproof: My nails.
+If you're feeling a bit gloomy in the depths of Australian winter, why not look for inspiration from overseas to brighten your day?
+In Seoul, summer is in full swing, and there's a trend sweeping the city that could help boost your mood.

-Just ahead of my next appointment, I’ve been looking to my fellow subway commuters and their freshly painted tips for some inspiration, which is how I noticed that fruit motifs are everywhere.
-Think: Crisp watermelon slices, sparkly strawberries, and 3-D peaches that almost look good enough to eat.
-Whether you’re into more whimsical designs or crave a more minimal take on the trend, there’s a juicy fruit nail set for everyone.
+Just ahead of my next nail appointment, I’ve been looking to my fellow subway commuters and their freshly painted tips for some inspiration, which is how I noticed that fruit motifs are everywhere.
+Think crisp watermelon slices, sparkly strawberries, and 3D peaches that almost look good enough to eat.
+Whether you’re into whimsical designs or crave a more minimal take on the trend, there’s a juicy fruit nail set for everyone.
 Peruse the seven examples below and get ready for your most delicious manicure yet.

 AdvertisementADVERTISEMENT